-Appendix A - Select Large-Scale Projects Database
+Appendix B - Select Large-Scale Projects Database Copyright 2015 Calderon Friedland

-Attached as Appendix A is a database of some of the largest real estate development projects in which EB-5 capital has been utilized as a component of the capital stack.
-The database is compiled from information provided by the Regional Centers' websites, developers' websites, as well as other sources on the internet, including migration selling agents' websites and news media articles.
-Some Regional Centers publicly release more data than others do.
-Representatives of only a few Regional Centers were willing to reveal or confirm information about their EB-5 investment structure.
+Attached as Appendix B is a Database of some of the largest real estate development projects in major metropolitan areas that have incorporated EB-5 capital as a component of the capital stack.
+The Database is compiled from information provided by the Regional Centers' websites, developers' websites, as well as other internet sources, including migration selling agents' websites and news media articles.
+Some Regional Centers publicly release more data than others.
+Representatives of only a few Regional Centers were willing to reveal or confirm information about their sponsored projects.